nir0s/ghost/README.md

 To enable, run `pip install ghost[consul]`

+NOTE: As per [consul's documentation], you cannot provide values larger than 512kb.

 The Consul backend allows to use Consul's distributed nature to distribute keys between servers.
 Consul's kv-store (v1) is used to store the keys.
 You must configure your Consul cluster prior to using it with Ghost as ghost will practically do zero-configuration on your cluster.
 As long as the kv-store REST API is accessible to ghost, you're good.
 You may, of course, use a single Consul server as a stash, but to prevent dataloss, that is of course not recommended.

 ### [Vault](http://www.vaultproject.io)